-To that end, December's newsletter addresses a data quality issue as it relates to some providers NOT discharging consumers when they are no longer active in a program.
-EQMI has identified consumers who fall outside of the "typical" length of stay rage for acute care services.
-Generally, we have established thresholds for consumers in the continuum of care that are generally regarded as short term care or acute care.
+To that end, April's data quality newsletter addresses a data quality issue as it relates some providers NOT discharging consumers when they are no longer active.
+This especially is a problem when reviewing acute care services.
+EQMI has identified consumers who fall outside of the "typical" length of stay rage for acute care services through a report we developed in the DDaP Warehouse.
+The report can be utilized by all providers who have access to the DDaP Warehouse Reports to review these clients and discharge them is needed.
+The LOS Outlier Report can be found in the data quality folder: